mkarner07/mkarner07.github.io/_posts/2024/2024-08-01-10-Ingredients-for-a-Powerful-Strategy.md

 ---

-What Does a Good Strategy Look Like?
+What does a good strategy look like?

 Is a good strategy a detailed plan crafted based on a vision, is it a set of guiding rules to keep you on the right path or is it just a collection of goals?